Share this:

 Website | Facebook

-The Community of Greater centers its worship around Jesus, prioritizes family, and focuses on serving the community.
-The aim is to strengthen faith, family, and relationships inside and outside the church through intentional fellowship and ministry.
-Greater Emanuel emphasizes personal development and integrity, inviting individuals from diverse backgrounds to experience the transformative power of the Holy Spirit.
+The Community of Greater Emanuel Apostolic Temple centers its worship around Jesus, prioritizes family, and focuses on serving the community.
+Through intentional fellowship and ministry, Greater Emanuel aims to strengthen faith, family, and relationships inside and outside the church.
+It emphasizes personal development and integrity, inviting individuals from diverse backgrounds to experience the transformative power of the Holy Spirit.

 Cincinnati Black Baptist Churches